abitbetterthanyesterday/abitbetterthanyesterday/src/content/blog/cut-the-bug-chase-with-git-bisect.md

 If you want to find out more, I encourage you to [read the documentation](https://git-scm.com/docs/git-bisect)

-# Bonus: automate the process
+# Bonus: Automate the Process

 Here's a cool trick for the ~~lazy~~ smart developer.